SoftwareEngineeringG02/Project01/server/ReadMe.md

     error:   0 (success) or 1 (failure),
     message: an error or other relevant message,
     links:   an array of objects which describe the endpoints available.
 For example:
             [{ rel:    the name of the endpoint,
                href:   the url of the endpoint,
-               methods: an array of valid methods for the endpoint (GET, PUT, POST, DELETE) }]
+               method: the HTTP method
+            }]
 }
 ```